cs1302uga/cs1302-minesweeper-alpha/README.md

 	  numbers in your array since they can be printed as you loop over your array).
       One idea of how to approach this is given under [suggestions](#suggestions).
 - [ ] Unsure of your chosen board representation?
-Feel free to come by office hours to discuss!
+Feel free to come by during office hours to discuss!
 - [ ] Write out test cases.
 Make sure to consider edge cases.

-**Documenting:** (Finish before Friday, Feb.
-4th)
+**Documenting:** (Finish before Friday, Jan.
+31st)

 - [ ] Type out the method signatures (not the full methods - just the signatures) for each method listed in the [functional requirements](#functional-requirements)